 There you have it.
 Follow these 10 steps to launch your first podcast.
 Not only will you meet lots of great people on this journey, you will establish yourself as an expert, increase your audience reach, and ultimately grow your business.

 If you are looking for an OBM to help you launch your first podcast, contact Amazing OBM.
-We are a full service business management company for coaches and therapists.
+We are a full service digital marketing agency for coaches and therapists.
 Our mission is to help you skyrocket your growth by freeing up your time to focus on what you do best, while we handle the rest.

 Your CliffNotes Guide to Starting Your First Podcast Show